 Craigie Bushland contains several drainage lines and a sump.
-The drainage lines within Craigie Bushland enter a sump located in the southwest corner of the site, as shown in Figure 10.
-The Craigie Bushland catchment area is approximately 390,000 m2.
+The drainage lines within Craigie Bushland enter a sump located in the south-west corner of the site, as shown in Figure 10.
+The Craigie Bushland catchment area is approximately 390,000m2.

-The sump located in the southwest of Craigie Bushland was converted into an artificial wetland in July 2012.
+The sump located in the south-west of Craigie Bushland was converted into an artificial wetland in July 2012.
 The management of the artificial wetland within Craigie Bushland is included within the City of Joondalup Wetland Management Plan.
-Drainage from the Craigie Leisure Centre car park is fed into the sump during summer.
+Drainage from the City of Joondalup Leisure Centre - Craigie car park is fed into the sump during summer.
 A clay liner was installed during the construction of the sump to increase water retention.
 Non-local vegetation species were removed and revegetation with appropriate species occurred in winter 2014 and 2016.

-Motorbike frogs have been heard calling from around the area, indicating the conversion of the sump into an artificial wetland has been valuable in providing habitat for local fauna.
+Motorbike frogs (Litoria moorei) have been heard calling from around the area, indicating the conversion of the sump into an artificial wetland has been valuable in providing habitat for local fauna.